skoolkid/skoolkit/sphinx/source/man/sna2skool.py.rst

   Show the SkoolKit version number and exit.

 -z, --defb-zfill
-  Write bytes with leading zeroes in DEFB statements.
+  Pad decimal values in DEFB statements with leading zeroes.

 EXAMPLES
 ========